UXAF: User Experience Accessibility First

 Accessibility from inception.
 Architecture for human variance.

 UXAF is a methodology for designing AI, content, and digital systems around human variance from the start.
-It helps teams build structure before interface decisions harden: semantic clarity, accessible workflows, and product logic shaped by the people who use the technology.
+Structure before interface decisions harden: semantic clarity, accessible workflows, product logic shaped by the people who use it.

 Explore